After studying this chapter, you will be able to

 Balance is coordinated through the vestibular system, the nerves of which are composed of axons from the vestibular ganglion that carries information from the utricle, saccule, and semicircular canals.
 The system contributes to controlling head and neck movements in response to vestibular signals.
 An important function of the vestibular system is coordinating eye and head movements to maintain visual attention.
 Most of the axons terminate in the vestibular nuclei of the medulla.
 Some axons project from the vestibular ganglion directly to the cerebellum, with no intervening synapse in the vestibular nuclei.
 The cerebellum is primarily responsible for initiating movements on the basis of equilibrium information.

 Neurons in the vestibular nuclei project their axons to targets in the brain stem.
 One target is the reticular formation, which influences respiratory and cardiovascular functions in relation to body movements.
-A second target of the axons of neurons in the vestibular nuclei is the spinal cord, which initiates the spinal reflexes involved with posture and balance.
+A second target of the axons of neurons in the vestibular nuclei in the spinal cord, which initiates the spinal reflexes involved with posture and balance.
 To assist the visual system, fibers of the vestibular nuclei project to the oculomotor, trochlear, and abducens nuclei to influence signals sent along the cranial nerves.
 These connections constitute the pathway of the vestibulo-ocular reflex (VOR), which compensates for head and body movement by stabilizing images on the retina (Figure 3.
 Vestibulo-ocular Reflex).
-Finally, the vestibular nuclei project to the thalamus to join the proprioceptive pathway of the dorsal column system, allowing conscious perception of equilibrium.
+Finally, the vestibular nuclei project to the thalamus to join the proprioceptive pathway of the dorsal column system, allowing the conscious perception of equilibrium.

 The connections of the optic nerve are more complicated than those of other cranial nerves.
 Instead of the connections being between each eye and the brain, visual information is segregated between the left and right sides of the visual field.
 In addition, some of the information from one side of the visual field projects to the opposite side of the brain.
 Within each eye, the axons projecting from the medial side of the retina decussate at the optic chiasm.
 For example, the axons from the medial retina of the left eye cross over to the right side of the brain at the optic chiasm.
 However, within each eye, the axons projecting from the lateral side of the retina do not decussate.
 For example, the axons from the lateral retina of the right eye project back to the right side of the brain.
 Therefore the left field of view of each eye is processed on the right side of the brain, whereas the right field of view of each eye is processed on the left side of the brain (Figure 4.
 Segregation of Visual Field Information ).

 A unique clinical presentation that relates to this anatomic arrangement is the loss of lateral peripheral vision, known as bilateral hemianopia.
 This is different from “tunnel vision” because the superior and inferior peripheral fields are not lost.
 Visual field deficits can be disturbing for a patient, but in this case, the cause is not within the visual system itself.
-A growth of the pituitary gland presses against the optic chiasm and interferes with signal transmission.
+Growth of the pituitary gland presses against the optic chiasm and interferes with signal transmission.
 However, the axons projecting to the same side of the brain are unaffected.
 Therefore, the patient loses the outermost areas of their field of vision and cannot see objects to their right and left.

 Extending from the optic chiasm, the axons of the visual system are referred to as the optic tract instead of the optic nerve.
 The optic tract has three major targets, two in the diencephalon and one in the midbrain.
 The connection between the eyes and diencephalon is demonstrated during development, in which the neural tissue of the retina differentiates from that of the diencephalon by the growth of the secondary vesicles.
 The connections of the retina into the CNS are a holdover from this developmental association.
 The majority of the connections of the optic tract are to the thalamus—specifically, the lateral geniculate nucleus.
 Axons from this nucleus then project to the visual cortex of the cerebrum, located in the occipital lobe.
 Another target of the optic tract is the superior colliculus.